Public affairs consultants use their understanding of politics and communications to offer policy advice to clients

-- Dods Training - Westminster Explained - courses on the core skills for dealing with parliament, government and policymaking;
+- DODS Training - courses on the core skills for dealing with parliament, government and policymaking

-- Parli-training - offers professional training for those working in public affairs.
+- Parli-training - professional training for those working in public affairs.

-Further study at Masters level in areas such as public policy, public affairs and lobbying, corporate communication and European governance and politics is possible.
-Search for postgraduate courses in public policy.
+Further study at Masters level in areas such as public policy, public affairs and lobbying, corporate communication and European governance and politics is also possible.

-Within consultancies, there is generally a clear structure and opportunities in place for career progression.
-A typical career path would be from account executive to account manager, heading up a small team within the consultancy and being responsible for a group of clients.
+Consultancies generally have a clear structure and opportunities in place for career progression.
+A typical career path is from account executive to account manager, heading up a small team within the consultancy and being responsible for a group of clients.

-Consultants may move into in-house public affairs departments as public affairs managers or policy advisers.
+Moving into an in-house public affairs department as a public affairs manager or policy adviser is possible.
 Some may move into full-time political roles, such as working for a political party or as an adviser.
 These moves may be permanent or may be used to further develop experience and contacts before returning to consultancy.